The Daily Cleaning Schedule That Keeps My House from Falling Apart (Even with 4 Kids!)

 This isn’t deep cleaning — it’s “make the house walkable again” mode.

-🌙 EVENING RESET: Ending the Day With a Clean Slate
+The Evening Reset: End the Day With a Clean Slate

 Evenings are when I pour into my future self.